hypercore-one/znn_walletapi_csharp/README.md

 ## API Documentation

 Once the Zenon Wallet API is installed, configured and running.
-Navigate to `https://localhost:443/swagger` with a browser to consult the interactief API Documentation.
+Open a browser and navigate to `https://localhost:443/swagger` to consult the interactief API Documentation.

 ## Usage

-### To initialize or restore the wallet
+### To authenticate

-1. Authenticate an user with an admin role to create a token with an admin role claim.
+1. Authenticate an user to create a token.

 ```
 curl --location --request POST 'https://localhost/api/users/authenticate' \